 Remote Desktop Without Static IP

-Remote access is a cool tool to setup if you would like to access your computer remotely from work or while away on vacation.
+Remote connection access is a cool tool to setup if you would like to access your computer remotely from work or while away on vacation.

 It gives you full access to your computer, without physically having to be in front of it.
 Remote access is also a cool way to monitor an IP camera while you are away from your business or home.
 Although remote access is simple to setup and configure, it can prove difficult to consistently connect to your network if you have a dynamic IP address.
 A dynamic IP address at your home means that your IP address is constantly changing and it is not fixed.
 Think of your IP address as your mailing address at your house.
 If your mailing address was constantly changing, how would you get all those exciting bills and junk mail?
 You wouldn’t.
 So, dynamic DNS points your dynamic IP address to an easy to remember name.